 Its syntax is relatively easy to read and understand, and it doesn’t have a steep learning curve.
 Yet, mastering takes some time since it has few libraries and doesn’t support garbage collection and OOP.
 Besides, it also forces you to learn pointers, which you probably don’t know if you have been working with other Programming Languages.

-Pointers in C Development
+C Development Pointers

 As you may know, when you declare a variable, it is stored in database memory.
 A pointer is another variable that "points" to or holds the address of that variable or object.
 This way, pointers allow you to access and manipulate the specific places in memory that store your variables and objects.
-They're especially useful when working with functions because you can pass them pointers as parameters.
-That prevents you from having to copy the variable's value you want to pass as an argument.
-In other words, thanks to pointers, you can modify a variable by "reference" without copying it.
-It may take time to grasp this concept if you're new to programming.

-Here's a simple way to think of them.
-Imagine memory as a collection of mailboxes, where each mailbox works as a variable and contains a number (address) you want to keep track of.
 A pointer would be like a Post-it note with the mailbox number written on it.
 Thus, the pointer doesn't store the mailbox; it tells you where to find it.

-Common Convention for Functions in C Development
+C Development Common Convention for Functions

 In C programming, it’s a common practice for developers to write functions that return 1 when they failed deliberately and 0 if they succeeded.
 This convention is not mandatory.
 However, it helps check for errors and make the code more readable and maintainable.
-By following this convention, it becomes easy for developers to understand the return values of a function and handle any errors that may arise

 Let’s take C pointers an example of how this convention works.
 Suppose there’s a function that takes a pointer as a parameter; if it returns 0, the operation is successful, and 1 means that it failed.
-In case of failure, the function can return an error code, which the calling function can then handle appropriately, which helps in making the code more robust and reliable.

 Please note that you’ll need an IDE or a text editor like VS Code and a C compiler like GCC to run the following code.
 Then, you’ll have to set your compiler up, specifying the compiler executable path and compiler flags.
-The last thing is creating a file with the extension “.c ”, such as “myfile.c”
+The last thing is creating a file with the extension “.c ”, such as myfile.c

 #include <stdio.h>